An official website of the State of Oregon

 You are here:

 In addition to what the investor-owned utilities do regarding safety, the PUC inspects utility lines and facilities, develops safety policies and regulations, conducts audits, investigates incidents, recommends fines for safety violations, and educates utility operators to help ensure compliance with Pipeline Hazardous Materials & Safety Administration (PHMSA), National Electrical Safety Code, and the PUC’s established safety regulations.

-The PUC inspects the state’s utility right-of-ways, which are underground and overhead power lines and poles, to met applicable NESC and OAR codes.
+The PUC inspects the state’s utility right-of-ways, which are underground and overhead power lines and poles, to meet applicable NESC and OAR codes.

 The three regulated electric utilities (Portland General Electric, PacifiCorp, dba Pacific Power, and Idaho Power Company) are required to file reliability reports annually.
-These reports are reviewed and analyzed to determine if the utilities are operating and making investments to provide reliable services to customers.
+These reports are reviewed and analyzed by the PUC to determine if the utilities are operating and making investments to provide reliable services to customers.
 View the most recent Seven-Year Electric Service Reliability Study for more information.

 The PUC reviews all major outage reports and investigates complaints regarding power quality.
 These all provide insights into the reliability of the electric utility’s system.

 The PUC is increasing its pressure on utilities to strengthen defenses to cyber-attacks.
 Utilities must protect customer information and also detect, and hopefully prevent, cyber-attacks on their systems.
 Security also includes physical security of infrastructure such as control centers and substations.
 The PUC monitors utility compliance with energy security regulations issued by federal agencies, such as the Federal Energy Regulatory Commission (FERC), Department of Transportation, and the Department of Energy.

-The PUC works proactively with utilities to ensure investments are made in critical energy infrastructure, emergency response and system recovery.
+The PUC works proactively with utilities to ensure investments are made in critical energy infrastructure, emergency response, and system recovery.
 The goal is energy infrastructure that continues to provide service, or can be quickly restored to customers, in the event of natural or manmade disasters.
-The major disaster on the mind of most in the PNW is a Cascadia earthquake.
+The major disaster on the mind of most in the Pacific Northwest is a Cascadia earthquake, although we did learn in 2020 that wildfires are a relevant concern as well.
 The utilities are required to make investments in upgrading critical facilities to mitigate their vulnerability to earthquakes, wildfires, and more.